Art Robinson

-Arthur Brouhard Robinson (born March 24, 1942) is an American biochemist, conservative activist, and politician, serving as Oregon State Senator from the 2nd District since 2021.
+Arthur Brouhard Robinson (born March 24, 1942) is an American biochemist, conservative activist, prominent climate change denier, and politician who served as the Oregon State Senator from the 2nd District from 2021 to 2025.
 He was the five-time Republican nominee for the United States House of Representatives for Oregon's 4th congressional district.

 A former faculty member of the University of California, San Diego, Robinson now runs a privately funded laboratory known as the Oregon Institute of Science and Medicine in Cave Junction, Oregon, a newsletter called Access to Energy, and publishes the Robinson Self-Teaching Home School Curriculum.

 As the Republican nominee for the Fourth District in Oregon, Robinson ran and lost to Democratic incumbent Peter DeFazio in five consecutive elections: 2010, 2012, 2014, 2016, and 2018.
-He served as Chairman of the Oregon Republican Party from August 2013 to February 2015.
+He served as chairman of the Oregon Republican Party from August 2013 to February 2015.

 Early life and education

-Arthur Robinson was born in Chicago.
-He received a B.S. in chemistry from the California Institute of Technology (Caltech) in 1963, and a Ph.D. in biochemistry from the University of California, San Diego in 1968.
+Robinson was born in Chicago.
+He received a BS in chemistry from the California Institute of Technology (Caltech) in 1963, and a PhD in biochemistry from the University of California, San Diego in 1968.
 His doctoral thesis was titled, Experiments on the synthesis and spectral characterization of cytochrome-related molecules.